sunil-agasti/device-management/README.md

 - Detects user VPN IP on page load
 - SSHs to target IP to retrieve username and hostname (read-only, cannot be edited)
 - Checks database for existing users to auto-fill employee ID and email (editable, can override if outdated)
-- First-time users must enter employee ID and Apple email (mandatory)
+- First-time users must enter employee ID and company email (mandatory)
 - Field behavior:
   - **Hostname / Username**: SSH only, read-only (locked after auto-detect)
   - **Employee ID / Email**: DB lookup, editable (user can update if data is stale)